apache/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 }
 ```

-Clients should always check whether the `BinaryUpload` returned from `valueFactory.initiateBinaryUpload()` is null, and also should handle the case where no upload URIs are returned.
-Either situation indicates that the feature is not supported.
+Clients should always check whether the `BinaryUpload` returned from `valueFactory.initiateBinaryUpload()` is null.
+This situation indicates that the feature is not supported.

 #### 2. Upload